 At the end of last year, I started CBT.
 I have already had my first three sessions, I am still very much in the beginning stages of this type of therapy.
-However, I wanted to share a few of the lessons I have learned so far and when I am finished I can share my lessons from my last three sessions.
+However, I wanted to share a few of the lessons I have learned so far and when I am finished I can share my lessons from my last four sessions.

 I wanted to get serious with my mental health this year and decided to go for CBT to start my therapy journey.
 I was curious to see what therapy could do that for me, it was also free so I wasn’t going to say no to free therapy.